YEY11/YEY11/README.md

 ### Hello World!
 I am <b>YEY<a target="_blank" href="javascript:;"></a></b>

-- :telescope: Exploring the frontiers of software engineering and machine learning
+- 🧠 Researching LLMs and generative AI with a vision towards AGI
-- :alembic: Experimenting with innovative approaches to solve complex problems
+- 🔬 Developing innovative AI algorithms for complex real-world problems
-- :compass: Navigating the intersection of performance, usability, and reliability
+- 📚 Embracing lifelong learning in the rapidly evolving field of AI

 <a href="https://yey.world">